 2018 Update: We’ve still stand by this discussion on married money management methods and have updated links; you may also want to check out some of our more recent discussions about money.

 We’ve talked about how to keep track of many accounts — but I don’t think we’ve ever talked about which money management method Corporette readers prefer, once married or partnered.
 There are a number of different methods that I’ve heard about through the years, and I’m curious to hear from you guys (particularly those of you who are the breadwinners): what is your family’s method for sharing money?
-(Pictured: Cole Haan Parker Exotic Tech Snap Wallet, on sale at 6pm for $59 (was $128).)
-There was a great series in Slate a few years ago (now available as a Kindle book) that defined these main types:
+(Pictured: Cole Haan Parker Exotic Tech Snap Wallet, now sold out.)
+There was a great series in Slate a few years ago (now available as a Kindle book [affiliate link]) that defined these main types:

 - Common Potters – people who combine all of their money